-- 1. Decides to adopt the work programme and budget of the organization as contained in Annex I; comprising, - Core budget of USD13,26 million to cover for the core activities and administrative costs; - Voluntary contributions resulting from the UAE bid implementation agreement of up to USD 2.9 million for operations, up to USD 2.9 million for research and USD 1.6 million for workshops and conferences; and - Voluntary contribution for the operations of the IITC in Bonn granted by Germany of up to USD 3.1 million;
+1. Decides to adopt the Work Programme and Budget of the organisation as contained in Annex I, comprising,

+• Core budget of USD 13.26 million to cover the core activities and administrative costs;

+• Voluntary contributions resulting from the UAE bid implementation agreement of up to USD 2.9 million for operations, up to USD 2.9 million for research and USD 1.6 million for workshops and conferences; and

-- 2. Decides also that, for the purpose of facilitating the transition from the Preparatory Commission to the Agency, both Members and Signatories will contribute the resources needed to finance the core budget in 2011; - 3.
-Decides that the appropriation of USD 13,26 million for the Agency's core budget and activities pursuant to Financial Regulation 6.1 will include USD 11,423,170 in contributions from Members and USD 1,836,830 in contributions from Signatories; - 4.
-Decides that any core budget cash surplus at the close of financial year 2011 shall be apportioned among members and contributing signatories, in proportion to their contributions for 2011, notwithstanding Financial Regulation 4.5 (a); - 5.
-Underlines that the Members' contributions shall be mandatory, in accordance with Article XII of the Statute and in accordance with the scale of contributions attached in Annex II; - 6.
-Invites the Signatories to voluntarily contribute to the core budget, guided by the scale of assessment adopted by the Preparatory Commission in PC.4/DC.6; - 7.
-Authorises the Director -General to make transfers between appropriation sub-programmes up to the limit of 15 per cent of the amount appropriated for the sub-programme in question; - 8.
-Urges the Council and the Director General: - to further clarify and set priorities for the 2011 work programme, including the estimated costs for sub-programmes and activities; - to prepare a strategic framework for 2012-2015 that clearly defines vision, strategic direction, objectives, and activities for consideration at the second session of the Assembly - to begin development of a results- orientated 2012 work programme and budget.
+• Voluntary contributions for the operations of the IRENA Innovation and Technology Centre (IITC) in Bonn granted by Germany of up to USD 3.1 million;

+2. Decides that, for the purpose of facilitating the transition from the Preparatory Commission to the International Renewable Energy Agency (hereinafter the "Agency"), both Members and Signatories will contribute the resources needed to finance the core budget in 2011;

+3. Decides that the appropriation of USD 13.26 million for the Agency's core budget and activities pursuant to Financial Regulation 6.1 will include USD 11,423,170 in contributions from Members and USD 1,836,830 in contributions from Signatories;

+4. Decides that any core budget cash surplus at the close of financial year 2011 shall be apportioned among Members and contributing Signatories, in proportion to their contributions for 2011, notwithstanding Financial Regulation 4.5 (a);

+5. Underlines that the Members' contributions shall be mandatory, in accordance with Article XII of the Statute and in accordance with the scale of contributions attached in Annex II;

+6. Invites the Signatories to voluntarily contribute to the core budget, guided by the scale of assessment adopted by the Preparatory Commission in PC.4/DC.6;

+7. Authorises the Director-General to make transfers between appropriations sub-programmes up to the limit of 15 per cent of the amount appropriated for the sub-programme in question;

+8. Urges the Council and the Director-General:

+• to further clarify and set priorities for the 2011 work programme, including the estimated costs for sub-programmes and activities;

+• to prepare a Strategic Framework for 2012-2015 that clearly defines vision, strategic direction, objectives and activities for consideration at the second session of the Assembly;

+• to begin development of a results-oriented 2012 Work Programme and Budget.